KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 Why you, as a Python developer, should learn Rust Daniel Szoke
 Room 104AB
+Null safety, explicit mutability, and the ownership and borrowing system Compiler, linter, and formatter
+Discussing the main philosophical differences between Rust and Python

 Leading Without Permission: Building Digital Diaspora as an Afro-Latina Woman in Tech Veronica Rodriguez Viveros